- Recognize the need for planning around children with special health care needs like asthma and allergies.

 - Animals or animal dander

 - Pollen (trees, grasses, weeds, flowers)

-If you suspect that a preschool child in your care may have an undiagnosed allergy, talk with your coach, trainer, or administrator and with the child's family to discuss the symptoms you notice.
-If the child has an allergic reaction to an environmental allergen that is specific to your program, the symptoms may not be as noticeable at home.
+If you suspect that a school-age child in your care may have an undiagnosed allergy, talk with your coach, trainer, or administrator and with the child's family to discuss the symptoms you notice.
+If the child is having an allergic reaction to an environmental allergen that is specific to your program, the symptoms may not be as noticeable at home.

-Be aware that some preschoolers may have animal allergies.
+Be aware that some school-agers may have animal allergies.
 Certain class pets may be harmful to such children.
 All children should wash their hands before and after handling an animal.

 - Regular coughing